 The Central Maine Country Music Association will perform.

 The Auburn Police, AARP, and others will provide vital information about how to help our seniors navigate the many scams that assault them on a daily basis.

 If you would like to donate a service or an item to be bid on that night, please let us know.
 We’d like to encourage you to bring the service in an envelope or item with you on January 8th.
 If that’s not possible please drop off items with Karen at Hinkley’s church office: The First Universalist Church, 159 Pleasant St., in Auburn.
 Please note that the office is only open on Monday and Friday from 9:30 to 1:30.

-Governor Baldacci with his nephew Paul Baldacci will be cooking the spaghetti sauce from their family’s secret recipe that became famous at Momma Baldacci’s, the former family restaurant of Bangor.
+Governor Baldacci will be cooking the spaghetti sauce from their family’s secret recipe that became famous at Momma Baldacci’s, the former family restaurant of Bangor.
 The two-term governor will also be serving the meal.